DavidJCobb/pokecustomemerald/ROADMAP.md

 ### Scripting (overworld)

 * Investigate making multiple-choice menus scriptable, such that the script can decide the quantity and text of the selectable options.

+### Sprites

+Pokemon icon sprites use some cursed trickery to load only a single frame of their animation into VRAM at a time &mdash; necessary because the PC can potentially show up to 36 such sprites at a time, and having each one load both of its animation frames at once would burn too much VRAM.

+Game Freak's sprite library has a system for dynamically allocating VRAM for sprite tiles, when loading the sprite.
+However, the Pokemon icon library uses a bunch of nasty hacks to ensure that only a single frame of the icon loads at a time.
+These hacks make it dangerous to manage Pokemon icon sprites using the standard sprite-handling functions (which is why there *is* an entire library for Pokemon icons, much of which is dedicated to partially reimplementing sprite functionality with workarounds for what those nasty hacks break).

+It'd be nice if we could modify the core sprite library to support keeping only a sprite's current frame of animation in VRAM, and then strip away most of the Pokemon icon code and fall back on standard sprite handling.
+See documentation on `pokemon_icon.h` for information.

 ## Features